dbarneche/2014-07-14-Dalhousie/lessons/40-repeating/index.md

 ```r
 ddply(data, .(continent), get.total.pop)
 ```
 Anyone notice a problem here?
-Yes, the total population of the world is about 10 times to big because it's repeated every 5 years.
+Yes, the total population of the world is about 10 times too big because it's repeated every 5 years.
 So we need to add `year` to our list of splitting criteria

 ```r
 ddply(data, .(continent, year), get.total.pop)